 This course assists students in the development of aural skills such as sight-singing, rhythmic, melodic, and simple harmonic music dictation and recognition.
 Emphasis is on materials covered in MUSC-141.
 This course expands upon musical understanding developed in MUSC-141.

 Corequisites: MUSC-141

-MUSC-142 Harmony and Theory II 3 Credits
+MUSC-142 Harmony and Theory II

-Lecture: 3 hours per week Offering: Spring Only, All Years This course is a continuation of MUSC-141, emphasizing expanded use of harmonies in writing and analysis.
+This course is a continuation of MUSC-141, emphasizing expanded use of harmonies in writing and analysis.

 Prerequisites: MUSC-141 Corequisites: MUSC-142L